edquant/edh7916/_lessons/plotting.md

 between students with parents who have any postsecondary degree and those without.

-Since we're using data that was labelled in Stata, we'll see the labels when we use `count()`
+Since we're using data that was labeled in Stata, we'll see the labels when we use `count()`